apache/doris-thirdparty/docs/build_system.md

+!!! info "Supported build systems"

     This page describes the Make-based build, which is the default/authoritative build method.
 Note that the OpenBLAS repository also supports building with CMake (not described here) - that generally works and is tested, however there may be small differences between the Make and CMake builds.

 !!! warning
     This page is made by someone who is not the developer and should not be considered as an official documentation of the build system.
 For getting the full picture, it is best to read the Makefiles and understand them yourself.